vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 NOTES 257

 their products.
 This initiation, which has as its purpose the destruc tion of the seed, was described to me by the venerable śambhunātha in his benevolence.
-The teacher, out of mercy, can also join the seed to Siva.
+The teacher, out of mercy, can also join the seed to śiva.
 The initiation is, in fact, full of splendor (sudipta), and is in

 a position to grant liberation also to vegetable life.
 216. This particular type of initiation, which reduces or eliminates the